 Most systems these days have remote viewing app associated with the system, the option to include audio recording and a lot of the other bells and whistles.

-Because of that I’ll focus on what I and several of my colleagues consider the most important thing: Image Quality
+Because of that I’ll focus on what I (and several of my colleagues) consider to be the most important thing: Image Quality

 The most common choices when it comes to cameras are shotgun style cameras for distance and dome cameras for greater field of (closer) view.